-The Auditor conducted twelve random custody staff interviews and three targeted interviews regarding his/her role as a First Responder to an allegation of sexual abuse.
+The Secondary Auditor conducted fifteen random custody staff interviews, and the Lead Auditor conducted three specialized staff interviews regarding his/her role as a First Responder to an allegation of sexual abuse.
 Each staff member provided specific details of their responsibilities as a First Responder.
 These responsibilities include separating the victim and abuser, safeguarding the inmate victim, preserving, and protecting the crime scene, requesting that the alleged victim not take any actions that could destroy physical evidence, ensuring the alleged abuser does not take any actions, which would destroy physical evidence, and to immediately notify the Operations Lieutenant.